 What is an otoplasty?

 Plastic surgery involving the ears is also referred to as ‘otoplasty.’
 This procedure is typically used to improve the size, shape, or symmetry of the ears.
 Injury or birth defects are among the common reasons New Jersey patients seek out an otoplasty, as well as minor abnormalities like protruding ears.
 Ear surgery is typically performed for cosmetic reasons.

 Incisions necessary for ear surgery are typically made in the outer and/or inner ear where the cartilage is shaped to achieve the desired look.
 Internal stitches are used to hold the newly shaped cartilage in place.

 Ear surgery is as unique as each individual patient undergoing the procedure.
 The best approach for your needs will be discussed with you by a skilled plastic surgeon during your one on one consultation at the East Coast Advanced Plastic Surgery Center.

 Am I a good candidate for ear surgery?

-One or more of the following may indicate you are a good candidate for ear surgery;
+One or more of the following points may indicate whether or not you are a good candidate for ear surgery:

-- You are in good health, and are at least 5 years of age (cartilage has stabilized)
+- You are in good health, able to withstand major surgery, and are at least 5 years of age (age in which cartilage typically stabilizes)